syrilster/DesignPatterns/DesignConcepts/SQLvsNoSQL/README.md

     APPL, APPL, APPL, IBM, IBM --> APPL(3), IBM(2)
 * But the above compression example can't be used for all columns. like for example a stock price column which is floating point and changes too often.
 Here a different compression technique should be applied.
 * For analytic SQL queries, column representation can provide order of magnitude reductions in query time.

+**Key-Value Stores:** Data is stored in an array of key-value pairs.
+The ‘key’ is an attribute name, which is linked to a ‘value’.
+Well-known key value stores include Redis, Voldemort and Amazon Dynamo DB.

+**Document Databases:** In these databases data is stored in documents, instead of rows and columns in a table, and these documents are grouped together in collections.
+Each document can have an entirely different structure.
+Document databases include the CouchDB and MongoDB.

+**Graph Databases:** These databases are used to store data whose relations are best represented in a graph.
+Data is saved in graph structures with nodes (entities), properties (information about the entities) and lines (connections between the entities).
+Examples of graph database include Neo4J and InfiniteGraph.